Get Tech Tips

 These are all about real feedback, and they can be BRUTAL, but the goal is quality radio, and everyone puts their ego aside for that result.

 It’s Not What You Think

 Useful feedback is not the haphazard impression of the partially engaged.
 Truly useful feedback has its roots in structure and process much more than it does in “opinions” or “first impressions.”
 When we ask someone to give us their feedback, we can pretend like it’s just a passing question where we want a simple observation.
 We don’t.
 We want a thoughtful answer; we want the attention of the person we are asking, and attention is a hard currency to trade in.

 Feedback requires structure.
 If you truly want feedback, then create a structure where feedback can actually occur.
 For creative businesses, have internal feedback sessions where you analyze one another's work and give thoughtful critiques.
 If you are seeking feedback from a customer, ask them specific questions; don’t just ask open-endedly for feedback unless you want a vague and open-ended answer.
 Ask, “How do you feel about the texture?” not “Are you happy with the work?”
 The more clear you can be about what feedback you are looking to get, the more useful the feedback will be.
 But there is an issue.

 The Hard Pill to Swallow

-Many times I ask for feedback and when I get it, I feel mad, sad, or it makes me want to quit.
-When that happens you can be pretty sure I didn’t really want feedback, no, I wanted validation.
-So now when I’m tempted to ask for feedback I stop for a second and ask myself, “Do I really want feedback?”
+I often ask for feedback, and when I get it, I feel mad, sad, or it makes me want to quit.
+When that happens, you can be pretty sure I didn’t really want feedback.
+No, I wanted validation.
+So, now when I’m tempted to ask for feedback, I stop for a second and ask myself, “Do I really want feedback?”